 Released: 21 May 1971 (UK), 17 May 1971 (US)

-Paul wrote it about Joseph Melvin See Jr, whom Linda had married on 18 June 1962.
+Paul McCartney wrote it about Joseph Melvin See Jr, whom Linda had married on 18 June 1962.
 They had a daughter together, Heather Louise, but divorced in June 1965.
-See committed suicide in March 2000 at his home in Tucson, Arizona.
+See took his own life in March 2000 at his home in Tucson, Arizona.

 Despite this, John Lennon thought the song, like others on Ram, was written with him in mind, an interpretation McCartney later refuted.